In the beginning there was freshwater Apsu of the abyss and saltwater Tiamat of the deep.

-* Historically in some cases.
-In some times and places, I’ve since found out, it wasn’t assumed that the champion would go on to become king.
+* Historically in some cases, anyway.
+In some times and places, I've since found out, it wasn't assumed that the champion would go on to become king.
 After winning the fight, he chilled out and life went on.

 Why must the primeval chaos be conquered?
 Why is chaos equated with evil?

 Chaos can be creative or destructive.
-There’s a time to ride it, to open oneself and become it; and maybe a time to fight it too.
-There’s a chaos that leads to death, like cancer; and a chaos that the systems of life can resolve, like childbirth.
+There's a time to ride it, to open oneself and become it; and maybe a time to fight it too.
+There's a chaos that leads to death, like cancer; and a chaos essential to life, which the systems of life can resolve, like childbirth.

 This primeval chaos: maybe it was of the first kind.
 Perhaps it was bent on stamping out life.
 Or maybe that's just the story told by those who ended up winning.
 Because the legacy that Marduk and the Babylonians began in that act of victory was not a living order, a generous resolution of chaos, but control, consuming.
 Centuries, generations of violence and oppression are reflected in that story where the whirling wild was subjugated by the fighter's boot.

-It didn’t only happen there.
+The conquering of water by a god of light or heat didn't only happen there.
 On the other side of the world, in the mythologies of North America, the same storyline appears.
 Does that hint at some kind of universal truth?
 Did the water monster need to be destroyed for life to succeed?
 Was she evil in that way?
-I don’t know.

 Why is the water monster female?
 Why is the conquerer male?